MeenaVuppu/Docker-AWS-Node-App/backend/README.md

-#this is the first task on setting up the project
+# This is the first task on setting up the project